 Altmetrics is a quantitative measure of the quality and quantity of attention that a scholarly work is receiving through social media, citations, and article downloads.
 Mendeley, ImpactStory, Altmetric.com, Publish or Perish, PlumX.

-Another citation search software program is, a free software program that analyzes data from Google Scholar.
+Another citation search software program is, Publish or Perish, a free software program that analyzes data from Google Scholar.
 Publish or Perish has the same advantages and disadvantages as Google Scholar, with the added feature of deeper analysis.
 To download the new version of Publish or Perish 7, click the link above and select New Publish or Perish 7.
 Here you will find instructions on how to download the free software to your PC or Mac.